The Nairobi Play Team

 Founder + Global project Lead

 Ariam Mogos is a learning technologist, designer, educator and Eritrean.
-She currently leads digital learning programs for Global Kids in New York.
-She has also led the implementation of mobile and web based technologies for problem-based learning across Sierra Leone, Kenya and South Africa, the State Department’s TechGirls MENA program, and the American Museum of Natural History’s Center for Science Literacy, Education and Technology.
-She is a 92Y Women inPower fellow and Coaching fellow.
-She received her M.A. from Columbia University in Human Rights and Global Development and her B.S. from Cornell University in Industrial and Labor Relations with a focus on International and Comparative Labor.
+She is currently the Learning Lead for UNICEF's Office of Innovation, supporting successful learning innovations to scale.
+She has also led digital learning programs for Global Kids, the implementation of mobile and web based technologies for problem-based learning across Sierra Leone, Kenya and South Africa, the State Department’s TechGirls MENA program, and the American Museum of Natural History’s Center for Science Literacy, Education and Technology.
+She is a 2016 Mozilla Network 50 recipient for her work on digital inclusion and web literacy, a 92Y Women inPower fellow and a Coaching fellow.

 project lead, kenya